 Researchfish reporting requirements will be detailed in your Grant Award Letter.
 Exceptions may be possible where agreed by CRUK, for example, for researchers on maternity leave.
 To discuss individual circumstances, please contact us on email@example.com

-CRUK will update Researchfish quarterly with our grant information.
-We will notify researchers via email when your CRUK grant has been added onto the system and provide more information on how to activate your Researchfish account.
+CRUK will notify researchers via email when your CRUK grant has been added to the system and provide more information on how to activate your Researchfish account.
 Once your Researchfish account is activated, you can start adding outputs and attributing these to your CRUK award(s).